Back to jobs

 Qualifications:

-• 8–12 years of experience in PR, marketing, or business development, with experience in new business or strategy roles at an agency preferred.
+• 8+ years of experience in PR, marketing, creative strategy, or business development, with agency experience strongly preferred.

 Why you’ll love working here: